enso-org/enso/doc/design/syntax/syntax.md

-While constructors allow combining fields into a single structure and type combinators allow joining types into more general ones, the pattern matching mechanism allows going the opposite direction.
+While constructors allow combining fields into a single structure and type combinators allow joining types into more general ones, the pattern matching mechanism allows going in the opposite direction.
 In the most common use case pattern matching will be performed during runtime, however it is worth to note that the Enso compiler has enough information to perform pattern matching during compilation if the appropriate values could be deduced in the compilation